-Mr. James Hays, 62, joined us as Vice Chairman in November 2018 following Brown & Brown's acquisition of The Hays Group, Inc. and certain of its affiliates (collectively, Hays Companies).
-He co-founded Hays Companies in 1994 and served as its Chief Executive Officer and President and as a Director since its inception.
+Mr. James Hays, 63, joined us as Vice Chairman in November 2018 following Brown & Brown's acquisition of The Hays Group, Inc. and certain of its affiliates (collectively, Hays Companies).
+He cofounded Hays Companies in 1994 and served as its Chief Executive Officer and President and as a Director since its inception.

-Mr. James Hays' impressive track record as an entrepreneur and investor in businesses, as well as his extensive experience in, and knowledge of, the insurance industry were among the factors considered in connection with his nomination for reelection to the Board.
+Mr. James Hays' extensive experience in, and knowledge of, the insurance industry, as well as his impressive track record as an entrepreneur and investor in businesses, were among the factors considered in connection with his nomination for reelection to the Board.